What is “Referential Matching?” A Primer.

 Importantly, Referential Matching isn’t simply a better algorithm.
 It is a completely new approach that is a quantum leap more accurate than existing matching technologies.
 It represents the next generation of patient matching technology.

-Referential Matching is such a powerful new technology that The Pew Charitable Trusts, in its landmark patient matching report “Enhanced Patient Matching Is Critical to Achieving Full Promise of Digital Health Records,” highlighted Referential Matching technology as one of four opportunities to improve patient matching nationwide, saying, “healthcare organizations—including health information networks—should consider incorporating referential matching into their processes given that this approach has generated among the highest match rates currently published.”
+Referential Matching is such a powerful new technology that The Pew Charitable Trusts, in its landmark patient matching report “Enhanced Patient Matching Is Critical to Achieving Full Promise of Digital Health Records,” highlighted Referential Matching technology as critical to improving patient matching nationwide, saying, “healthcare organizations—including health information networks—should consider incorporating referential matching into their processes given that this approach has generated among the highest match rates currently published.”
+The innovative and exclusive, third-generation Verato approach to Referential Matching is protected by various United Sates patents, including U.S. Patent Number 11,899,632.

 How can Referential Matching be used?

-Referential Matching technologies can typically be used in five ways:
+Referential Matching technology can typically be used in five ways:

 1. X-Ray—Organizations can gain an “X-Ray” of their EHR or EMPI technology using a cloud-based Referential Matching service.
 This X-Ray will give the organization insight into how many duplicate records are in the EHR or EMPI, and how many matches the EHR or EMPI has missed.
 It can also give insight into what kinds of data issues are causing the duplicate records and missed matches to occur.

-1. Automated improvement—Organizations can “plug in” a cloud-based Referential Matching service into their EHR or EMPI to improve that technology’s patient matching accuracy and reduce its duplicate records.
-For example, a Referential Matching service could automatically find and resolve an EHR’s or EMPI’s duplicate records and missed matches—even the toughest matches that the EHR or EMPI has flagged as “potential duplicate records” requiring manual review.
-Such plug-ins work with any technology system from any vendor, like Epic®, Cerner®, eClinicalWorks®, Allscripts®, IBM®, Mirth®, and others.
+1. Automated improvement—Organizations can “plug in” Verato Auto-Steward™, a cloud-based Referential Matching service, into their EHR or EMPI to improve that technology’s patient matching accuracy and reduce its duplicate records.
+For example, Auto-Steward could automatically find and resolve an EHR’s or EMPI’s duplicate records and missed matches—even the toughest matches that the EHR or EMPI has flagged as “potential duplicate records” requiring manual review.
+Verato Auto-Steward works with any technology system from any vendor, like Epic®, Cerner®, eClinicalWorks®, Allscripts®, IBM®, Mirth®, and others.

-1. Statewide or Nationwide MPI—Referential Matching technology is the only patient matching technology that can scale to the statewide or nationwide scale without making great sacrifices in accuracy.
+1. Statewide or Nationwide MPI—Referential Matching technology is the only identity matching technology that can scale to the statewide or nationwide scale without making sacrifices in accuracy.
 Because of this, it is the only technology that can be the backbone of a statewide or nationwide master patient index.

 Does anyone currently use Referential Matching technology?